Clue (mobile app): Mobile app

 The Clue mobile application calculates and predicts a user's period, fertile window, and premenstrual syndrome.
 It also informs users the most or least likely time for becoming pregnant and allows them to track more than 30 health categories, including sex, sleep, pain, exercise, hair, skin, digestion, emotions and energy.
 The app can also explain how pill dosages impact fertility and includes an alarm system to allow for reminders for taking pills.

 In 2015, the company closed a Series A funding round and announced plans to use the proceeds to expand features of the mobile app and hire more staff.
 Clue also partnered with universities such as Stanford University, Columbia University, University of Washington, and University of Oxford to advance female health research.

 Clue integrated with Apple Inc.'s HealthKit for iOS 9 in September 2015, allowing data such as body temperature, cervical mucus quality, menstruation, ovulation test results, sexual activity, and spotting directly to the app.

 In 2016, Clue was available in 15 languages on both iOS and Android.
 That same year, Clue introduced a cycle-sharing feature and in 2017 a pill-tracking option.

 In February 2018, Clue made its app available on the Fitbit Ionic smartwatch.

+In 2026, Clue partnered with UK-based digital healthcare platform Evaro, an NHS-licensed provider, to offer embedded prescription services within the app.